 A Legislation course (students may choose from Legislation and Statutory Interpretation Seminar; Lawmaking: Introduction to Statutory and Regulatory Interpretation; Legislation; Legislative Process Workshop; or the Federal Legislation and Administrative Clinic); and

 35 credits of additional J.D. courses, including a Professional Responsibility course and successful completion of the upperclass legal writing requirement.
 Students matriculating in Fall 2016 or later must also complete 6 credits of experiential coursework.

 A typical distribution of the 115 academic credits in the J.D./M.P.P.
-Program is as follows:
+Program:

 First Year: 31 J.D. credits